In the Yard

 Plant deciduous trees on the south and west sides of your house and around your air conditioner.
 Because deciduous trees lose their leaves in the winter they allow the sun to shine through windows to warm your home.
 They also keep your home shady and cool in the summer.
 Summer air temperatures in tree-shaded neighborhoods can be up to six degrees cooler than in treeless areas.
 Carefully positioned trees can save a household up to 25 percent in heating and cooling costs.
 Get helpful information from Texas A&M Forest Service's online Tree Planting Guide.
 Annual Savings: $180

 Use Less Pesticides and Fertilizers

 More is not always better when fertilizing your yard.
 Excessive watering or a rainstorm can wash away the chemical excess—wasting your money and endangering nearby waterways.
-Misapplication of fertilizer is the most frequent cause of surface and groundwater contamination.
+Misapplication of fertilizer poses a significant threat to surface and groundwaters.
 To minimize environmental impact, apply pesticides and fertilizers according to the label’s directions, and only use the recommended amount.
 Download our Managing 10 Common Texas Yard Pests Guide.